yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/channel-list-tabs.md

 ## Response
 If successful, this method returns a `200 OK` response code and collection of [tabs](../resources/teamstab.md) objects in the response body.

+> **Note**: Files tab is native to channel or chat, and is not part of the list tabs API.

 ## Examples